dhbradshaw/mdbook-newday/README.md

 ## Motivation

 With a lot of projects I like to keep a log or journal.
-Mdbook is a niceway to do that, but I find that actually entering in the day and date and creating a new file can be error prone and tedious.
+Mdbook is a nice way to do that, but I find that actually entering in the day and date and creating a new file can be error prone and tedious.